stacey-gammon/stacey-gammon/content/blog/basics_of_kibana_pluggability/index.md

 ### Registries

-Registries are stateful extension points.
-They contain the registered things.
-These registered things often have to adhere to a certain generic shape, depending on the registry.
+Registries are stateful containers.
+They contain registered items that adhere to adhere to a certain generic shape, or base implementation.
 Registries are used primarily for two situations:

- - when a list of things is going to be displayed in the UI somewhere
+ - When a list of things is going to be displayed in the UI somewhere
- - when the state that is used to create instances of these things ends up serialized and persisted somewhere.
+ - When the state that is used to create instances of these things ends up serialized and persisted somewhere.

+ Many extension points support the ability for external plugin authors to add registry items.

+ The developer who creates a registry is called a _registrar_.
+A developer who adds a custom registry item is called a _registrator_.

  One <a href="https://github.com/elastic/kibana/blob/7.7/x-pack/plugins/advanced_ui_actions/public/plugin.ts#L70">example of the former</a> is how we display all registered uiActions attached to the
  `CONTEXT_MENU_TRIGGER` here